zhongzhang-math/zhongzhang-math.github.io/content/notes/_index.md

 draft: false
 layout: single
 ---
+[Here](oral_proposal.pdf) is my topic proposal on two examples of moduli spaces, moduli spaces of curves and moduli spaces of cubic surfaces.

 [Here](quillen_serre_problem.pdf) are some notes on Quillen's solution to Serre's Problem, based on a talk I gave at the echt seminar on algebraic vector bundles.